gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales struggled to his feet,
 swaying slightly before putting a hand on the wall to steady himself.
-Blood was no longer leaking out of his leg, but when he tried to take a step he almost collapsed.
+Blood was no longer leaking out of his wound, but when he tried to take a step his leg almost gave way.
 "Steady on," the sergeant said.
 She switched her gun to her other hand and slipped her shoulder under his.